BentleyOu/Projects/Hotel Price Prediction/readme.md

 # How to Identify Hotel Deals in Las Vegas

 ----------
-* In today's day and age, almost everything we purchase were either online or in stores have went on some sort of sales or were discounted .As a cunsumer myself, it has become the norm to buy only buy things when they are on sale.
-When this kind of phenomenon is occuring all around us, how can we correctly identify if the product we are purchasing is actually having a deal?
-In this project, we will explore and investigate this question using a hotel price prediction in Las Vegas during the holiday season of 2019 as our case study.
+* In today's day and age, almost everything we purchase online or in stores have to be either discounted or on a sale.
+As a consumer myself, it became the norm to buy only buy things when they are on sale.
+When this type of purchasing pattern is happening all around us, how can we distinguish if the sales or discounts we are receiving are actual discounts/sales?
+Hotels, for example, is one of the most common purchases we make which seems like are always discounted.
+In this study, I want to explore the theory of predicting hotel prices in Las Vegas using Machine Learning and ultimately use the prediction to determine if you are being offered a deal.
+Let's get to it!